baileyallison/cephfs-autosnap/README.md

 # cephfs-autosnap

-A tool designed to take snapshots of Cephfs, both manual and automatic
+A tool designed to take snapshots of CephFS, both manual and automatic

 Currently only manual snapshotting works